-A Visa exists to bring the “best and brightest” workers to the U.S., but it’s not the H-1B.
+The U.S. does have a visa to allow the “best and brightest” workers to work in America.
+But it’s not the H-1B.

-Another Visa program is available to highly-skilled, temporary foreign workers with no cap on the total number of workers who can come here.
+No, this is another visa program, available to highly-skilled, temporary foreign workers.
+It has no cap on the total number of workers who can come here, either.
 It's called the O-1 Visa.

 From the O-1 Visa page on USCIS.gov:

 “The O-1 nonimmigrant Visa is for the individual who possesses extraordinary ability in the sciences, arts, education, business, or athletics, or who has a demonstrated record of extraordinary achievement in the motion picture or television industry and has been recognized nationally or internationally for those achievements.”

 Targeted squarely at highly-skilled individuals, the O-1 Visa is perfect for IT experts and the number is uncapped.
 So why don’t businesses use these?